 The city of Tucson was not interested in managing an airport so they approached the local chamber of commerce.
 They had an aviation committee and their 15 members raised $25,000 that became the budget for the airport.

-A study conducted by the University of Arizona reported that TIA provides an annual economic impact of $3.2 billion to the region and supports nearly 35,000 jobs directly and indirectly throughout the community.
+A study conducted by the University of Arizona reported that Tucson International Airport provides an annual economic impact of $3.2 billion to the region and supports nearly 35,000 jobs directly and indirectly throughout the community.

 TIA, whose official airport code is TUS, serves an average of 3.6 million passengers annually.
 For the traveling public, our customers are here for three main reasons: they are traveling themselves, accompanying someone who will be traveling, or picking someone up who was traveling.